Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Related Work

 \subsection{Contextual Variability in Expression of Personality Traits}

 Researchers in psychology have long discussed the extent to which personality traits versus situational factors play a role in shaping behavior as demonstrated by the person-situation debate \cite{mischel1968}.
-Proponents of the ``person" perspective argue that individuals exhibit behaviors relatively similar to themselves and distinct from others, suggesting that underlying personality traits drive these behavioral patterns.
-In contrast, advocates from the ``situation" perspective found that individuals' behaviors are relatively inconsistent across time and situation, arguing that personality traits do not exist and behaviors are influenced by the situation more than the individual's disposition \cite{fleeson2008end}.
+Proponents of the ``person" perspective argue that individuals exhibit relatively consistent behaviors across situations, suggesting that underlying traits drive these behavioral patterns.
+In contrast, advocates of the ``situation" perspective found that individuals' behaviors are relatively inconsistent across time and situation, arguing that personality traits do not exist and behaviors are influenced by the situation more than the individual's disposition \cite{fleeson2008end}.

-While many resolutions have been proposed, a synthesis resolution acknowledging that both personality traits and situational factors influence expressed behavior is generally accepted \cite{Endler1976TowardAI, mischel1983some, fleeson2008end, lucas2009if}.
-With respect to an individual's behavior over long periods of time, traits predict behavior well and explain differences in behavior between people.
-With respect to momentary behavior, an individual's behavior is variable and traits may not strongly describe behaviors \cite{fleeson2004moving}.
+While many resolutions have been proposed, a synthesis resolution acknowledging that both personality traits and situational factors influence expressed behavior is generally accepted \cite{Endler1976TowardAI, mischel1983some, fleeson2008end}.
+Over long periods of time, traits predict behavior well and explain differences in behavior between people.
+In momentary behavior, an individual's behavior is variable and traits may not strongly describe behaviors \cite{fleeson2004moving}.
 Thus, both perspectives are necessary for a full understanding of personality.
-However, existing affective computing works in inferring personality have mainly focused on personality as a static trait while psychology research has shown that situational factors also influence expressed personality.
+However, existing works in APP have mainly focused on personality as a static trait while psychology research has shown that situational factors also influence expressed personality.
 For more comprehensive computing solutions to infer personality, the situation in which the solution is employed also needs to be taken into consideration.